Get

 • Physical Characteristics: Oriental Shorthairs have a distinctive appearance, with a long and lean body, large ears, and almond-shaped eyes.
 Their coat is usually short but comes in a variety of colors, from solid black to stunning tortoiseshell.

-• Health: Oriental Shorthairs are generally healthy but can be prone to heart disease and kidney issues.
-Regular vet visits will help detect any potential problems early on.
+• Health: Oriental Shorthairs are generally healthy but can be prone to progressive retinal atrophy (PRA), feline asthma, bladder stones, dilated cardiomyopathy (DCM), and amyloidosis.
+Regular vet visits can help detect any potential problems early on.

 • Grooming Requirements: These cats require regular grooming to keep their coats in top condition.
 Brushing is necessary at least once a week, and trimming of the nails may be required as well.